Stylised illustration of a jazz band by The Jetset Society with singer, piano and drums in a lounge

 The price depends on more than just duration.

-Relevant factors include lineup, playing time, technical setup, venue, travel, setup time, schedule, guest count, room size and desired impact.
-A small dinner lineup is calculated differently from a large premium live band with stage, horns and a long party phase.
+Relevant factors include lineup, performance time, technical setup, venue, travel, setup time, schedule, guest count, room size and the impact you want.
+A small dinner lineup is priced differently from a large live band with stage, horns and a long party phase.

-The Jetset Society deliberately does not publish fixed package prices or “from” prices, but creates individual offers based on the specific event.
-More on this pricing logic is available on the Pricing page.
+The Jetset Society provides pricing guidance for full-evening events and creates tailored quotes based on the specific event.
+More on how pricing works is available on the Pricing page.

 Checklist for a good enquiry